Aerial Applicator

 Job Requirements & Duties

-• Complete pre-flight checks and follow safety regulations
+• Perform thorough pre-flight checks and follow aviation and agricultural safety regulations

 Education & Training

-• At least a high school diploma, though many aerial applicators have completed diplomas or degrees
+• A high school diploma is ususally required, and many aerial applicators also complete college diplomas or university degrees

 • Pilots must hold a commercial pilot licence and a valid provincial pesticide licence

-• Most aerial application companies require their pilots to have extensive flying experience or to have worked as on-ground chemical applicators
+• Most companies prefer pilots with strong flying experience or hands-on experience working as on-ground chemical applicators

 100all